This Page is Actively Being Updated. last update: 17 may 2026

-Please also see the Archaeology Data Service: The Rural Settlement of Roman Britain: an online resource; although, as with all archaeological resources, it is not fully comprehensive.
+Please also see the ADS (Archaeology Data Service): The Rural Settlement of Roman Britain: an online resource; although, as with all archaeological resources, it is not fully comprehensive.

-For more information about sites in a particular area, including those not included in my Gazetteer, the list below or the Archaeology Data Service, please consult the relevant HER records for England and Wales.
+For more information about sites in a particular area, please consult the relevant county HER (Historic Environment Records) for England and Wales.

 BERKSHIRE